-In 2022, LCU focused on implementing a new online banking experience, expanding our relationships with existing members, and building relationships with new members.
-LCU also held numerous educational sessions including Ag Outlook; how to avoid fraud; using our new online banking; and wills, powers of attorney, and health directives.
+In 2023, LCU focused on expanding our relationships with existing members and building relationships with new members.
+LCU also held numerous educational sessions including Ag Outlook; all about RESPs; comprehensive banking and financial information for Grade 12 students, and all about credit and loans for Grade 11 students.